 This was the second Shakti temple that I saw in this region of Kullu Manali.
-May I say the most beautiful of the temple.
-The conical shikhara sits proudly on top of double slanted roofs.
+May I say the most beautiful of the temple?
+The conical shikhara sits proudly on top of double-slanted roofs.
 The pillars are made of carved wood as are the doors.
-Stone and wood architecture is the same in all temples.
+Stone and wood architecture are the same in all temples.
 But in Tripura Sundari Temple there is extra woodwork and far more intricate carving.

 Looks like the temple architects were trying to replicate the beauty of the presiding deity of the temple.
 A lovely wood-carved Ganesha welcomes you into the temple that has an open courtyard.
 There are many small temples in the complex, with many carved stones most of which I could not make out what they are.

 Nar Singh Dev Temple

-The Nar Singh Dev is small temple located bang opposite Naggar Castle.
+The Nar Singh Dev is a small temple located bang opposite the castle.
 It has a very European double staircase leading to it.

 Roerich Art Gallery, Naggar

 Roerich Art Gallery is the house of Artist Nicholas Roerich who wore many hats in his lifetime.
 Check out his Wikipedia page.
 However before Roerich moved here with his wife Elena in 1928, it was a palace of the kings of Kullu usually called Kully Rajahs.
 The building is surrounded by well-maintained gardens.
 In July when I was visiting, there were all kinds of colorful flowers.
 A path through these gardens leads to the double-story house that overlooks the valley.
 No photography is allowed at the Roerich Art Gallery.

-On the second story, you can walk around the open corridor and see the private living area of the Roerich family.
-In fact, one of the first well known Indian film actress – Devika Rani was married into the family and you can see her room.
+In the second story, you can walk around the open corridor and see the private living area of the Roerich family.
+In fact, one of the first well-known Indian film actresses – Devika Rani was married into the family and you can see her room.
 The museum-like house is interesting but the view from the balcony is the best part of the house.
 For more details visit their website.

 Statues below a tree